wercker-labs/wercker-blog/source/posts/2013-10-04-Getting-started-with-android-part-4.md

 - api_token
 - team_token
 - notes.
 These are the release notes.
 - notify.
-Wheter users should be notified or not.
+Whether users should be notified or not.
 - distribution_list.
 A list of groups that can access the application

 Time to test our deploy: